 We'll use wind and boat waves on Lake Champlain if conditions permit, or learn it all on flatwater.

-Cost is $30 for individuals and $20 for groups of three or more.
+Cost is $30.
 Class time is one hour.

 Staying in Vermont?
-We offer long-term rentals.
-(Delivery and pickup available in the Burlington area and the Champlain Islands.)
+We offer multi-day, weekly and multi-week rentals.
+(Delivery and pickup available in the Burlington area, the Champlain Islands and throughout Northern Vermont.)

 Our summer location, Oakledge Park and Beach